rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 ### Literal Values for All Primitive Types

+__Literals__ are nothing but values that a particular data type can hold.
 A __primitive literal__ is merely a source code representation of the primitive data types, in other words, an integer, floating-point number, boolean, or character etc. that you type in while writing code.
 The following are examples of primitive literals:

 {% highlight java %}
 127          // byte literal